Aniqa97/An-Analysis-of-the-College-Scorecard-Data-for-the-Academic-Year-2017-2018/README.md

 I will be analysing the Dataset to answer the following questions:

-1. How are the instituitions spread across the US? i.e which state has the most instituiitons.
+1. How are the instituitions spread across the US? i.e which state has the most instituitons.

-2. Which states have the most instituitions?
+2. Which states have the most institutions?

 3. How is the governance structure distributed ?

 4. What is the distribution of the highest awards granted by the institutions?

-5. What is the distribution of the prediminant awards granted by the institutions?
+5. What is the distribution of the predominant awards granted by the institutions?

 6. How much net revenue on average do public and private schools generate per student?